GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/pubsub.md

 ### Pub/Sub management

-`PubSubAdmin` is the abstraction provided by Spring Cloud GCP to manage Google Cloud Pub/Sub resources.
+`PubSubAdmin` is the abstraction provided by Spring Framework on Google Cloud to manage Google Cloud Pub/Sub resources.
 It allows for the creation, deletion and listing of topics and subscriptions.